LiaScript/docs/README.md

 #### Working with Classrooms

                                --{{0}}--
-If you are on the LiaScript website and if you have a course started you can directly switch to the classroom settings by clicking onto the share button.
+If you are on the LiaScript website and if you have a course started, you can directly switch to the classroom settings by clicking onto the share button.

           {{0-1}}
 ![Open Classroom](img/classroom1.png)